davidstutz/seeds-revised/README.md

 ## Compile

 SEEDS Revised is based on [OpenCV](http://opencv.org/) (see [here](http://docs.opencv.org/doc/tutorials/introduction/linux_install/linux_install.html#linux-installation) how to install OpenCV on Linux) and [Boost](http://www.boost.org/) and easily compiled using [CMake](http://www.cmake.org/):

     # Prerequisites assuming OpenCV is already installed.
     sudo apt-get install build-essential cmake libboost-dev-all
+    # Install OpenCV using the link above or:
+    sudo apt-get install libopencv-dev
     # Clone the repository:
     $ git clone https://github.com/davidstutz/seeds-revised.git
     # Go to the build subfolder to generate the CMake files: